amendezdeveloper/Python/README.md

-#Python roadmap
+# Python roadmap

-This is a course I take to learn about Python languange
+This is a course I take to learn about the Python language.
+I will be updating this file with all the concepts and projects I will do.